posterity/srp/README.md

 }
 ```

-If no error is caught, the next step is to send to server's own ephemeral
+If no error is caught, the next step is to send to server's ephemeral public
-public key `B` to the client.
+key `B` to the client.

 ```go
 B := server.B()